Azure/azure-batch-software-entitlement/src/Microsoft.Azure.Batch.SoftwareEntitlement.Server/readme.md

-# REST API for the Software Entitlement Server
+# REST API for the Software Entitlement Service

 ## Token Verification

-The software package will contact the Azure Batch Software Entitlement Service, requesting verification of the token passed as an environment variable.
+Verifies that a provided software entitlement token grants permission to use a specific application.

 ### REQUEST